New Jersey Apportionment Commission: 2021 Commission

-A reapportionment will take place in 2020.
-Legislation to propose a constitutional amendment to change the reapportionment commission were introduced in 2018.
+A reapportionment took place in 2020.
+Legislation to propose a constitutional amendment to change the reapportionment commission was introduced in 2018.
 It failed.

-A compromise was struck between the Democrat and Republican members.
-With the final vote being 8 to 2 in favor and with court-appointed tiebreaker Philip Carchman supporting.
-The 2023 to 2031 apportionment scheme has a total deviation of 6.35% and "over-splits" the counties 24 times.
-That is 6 fewer times then under the 2011 Apportionment and the first time the number of county over-splits has been reduced.
-The result is the New Jersey legislative districts, 2021 apportionment.
+A compromise was struck between the Democratic and Republican members, with the final vote being 8 to 2 in favor and court-appointed tiebreaker Philip Carchman supporting.
+The 2023 to 2031 apportionment scheme has a total deviation of 6.35%, and "over-splits" the counties 24 times; that is six fewer times then under the 2011 Apportionment, and the first time the number of county over-splits has been reduced - the result is the New Jersey legislative districts, 2021 apportionment.